Starting driving lessons; when to start learning

 This important life skill can be as beneficial to a young person as to the more mature experienced person.
 As an essential skill, increasingly desired by employers, driving can prove invaluable when looking to enhance personal growth.

-Driving is a skill that you will carry throughout your life and can still be useful in maintaining independance even when you are otherwise restricted by physicality, a life skill that has the potential to yield immeasureable value.
+Driving is a skill that you will carry throughout your life and can still be useful in maintaining independance even when you are otherwise restricted physically, a life skill that has the potential to yield immeasureable value.

 Theory Preparation.

-Your instructor will provide feedback and suggest theory Q&A throughout your training, adapting to your increasing skill and understanding.
+Your instructor should provide feedback and suggest theory Q&A throughout your training, adapting to your increasing skill and understanding.

 How long will it take to pass my test?

-According to the DVSA, the average 17 year old student needs 45 paid hours of tuition with an average of 20 hour private practice to prepare for a successful test.
+According to the DVSA, the average 17 year old student need a total of 65 hours of practice, 45 paid hours of tuition and 20 hours of private practice to prepare for a successful test.
+Additionally, it is expected that for ever year over 17 the student starts to learn to drive there will be 1 additional hour of paid tuition.

-With a 2 hour lesson each week, this means you should be expecting to complete your course and successfully pass the class B driving examination after 20-22 weeks; 5 months, subject to booking a suitable examination with the DVSA.
+For a 17 your old student, with one 2 hour lesson each week, this means you should currently be expecting to complete your course and successfully pass the class B driving examination after 20-22 weeks; 5-6 months, subject to booking a suitable examination with the DVSA.

 How much will lessons cost?